Typical Course Length

 This module critically examines various Supply Chain & Logistics strategies, systems and technologies used in the development of supply chain systems and, through the application of systematic design strategies; plan, design and develop suitable and effective supply chain and logistics configurations for given scenarios.

 This module provides an analysis of how economic theory may be used by governments, NGOs and the business sector to help protect and enhance our natural environment.
 Basic concepts in economic theory are introduced, so that understanding is developed of how markets are supposed to achieve economically efficient allocations and why, when they fail to do so, environmental degradation often results.
 The module then explores how governments, NGOs and businesses might intervene to address environmental issues, and evaluates the effectiveness of a range of policy instruments including command-and-control instruments and incentive-based instruments.
-The module also explores why economists attach importance to the monetary and non-monetary valuation of environmental goods and services, providing a critique of these techniques.
+It also explores why economists attach importance to the monetary and non-monetary valuation of environmental goods and services, providing a critique of these techniques.
 We then explore how such values might be incorporated into the design and evaluation of environmental policies, as well as macro-economic indicators such as Green GDP measures.
 The above theories are demonstrated in practice through a series of contemporary environmental policy case studies.

 This module examines the identification, entry into, and development of international/global markets.
 The module provides a thorough understanding of the theories, concepts and techniques of global and international marketing, including motives for international expansion, market selection and entry, management of communications and customer relations in international markets, and international branding.